awwright/http-progress/draft-wright-http-patch-byterange.md

 Content-Range =/ range-unit SP first-pos "-/" ( complete-length / "*" )
 ~~~

+The unsatisfied-range form (e.g. `bytes */1000`) is not meaningful, it MUST be treated as a syntax error.

+## The Content-Length field

 A "Content-Length" part field, if provided, describes the length of the part body.
+(To describe the size of the entire target resource, see the Content-Range field.)

+If provided, it MUST exactly match the length of the range specified in the Content-Range field, and servers MUST error when the Content-Length mismatches the length of the range.

+## The Content-Type field

+A "Content-Type" part field MUST have the same effect as if provided in a PUT request uploading the entire resource (patch applied).
+Its use is typically limited to providing the media type of new resources that don't exist.

+## Other fields

-Other "Content-" part fields in the patch document have the same meaning as if used in PUT request uploading the complete document (patch applied).
+Other part fields in the patch document SHOULD have the same meaning as if provided in a PUT request uploading the entire resource (patch applied).

+Use of such fields SHOULD be limited to cases where the meaning in the HTTP request headers would be different, where they would describe the entire patch, rather than the part.
+For example, the "Content-Type" field.

+## Applying a patch

 Servers SHOULD NOT accept requests that write beyond, and not adjacent to, the end of the resource.
 This would create a sparse file, where some bytes are undefined.
 For example, writing at byte 601 of a resource where bytes 0-599 are defined; this would leave byte 600 undefined.
 Servers that accept sparse writes MUST NOT disclose existing content, and SHOULD fill in undefined regions with zeros.

 The expected length of the write can be computed from the part fields.
-If the actual length of the part body mismatches the expected length, this MUST be treated the same as a network interruption at the shorter length, but expecting the longer length.
+If the actual length of the part body mismatches the expected length, this MUST be treated the same as a network interruption at the shorter length, but anticipating the longer length.
 Recovering from this interruption may involve rolling back the entire request, or saving as many bytes as possible.
 The client can then recover the same way it would recover from a network error.

 ## The multipart/byteranges media type